Get the FREE one-click dictionary software for Windows

 9. A square dance figure; a pair of dancers join hands and dance around a point between them

-Derived forms: swings, swang, swinging, swung
+Derived forms: swung, swang, swings, swinging

-Type of: act upon, action, activeness, activity, aim, be, blow, change, contra danse, contradance, contredanse, country dance, country dancing, direct, displace, go, handle, hang, influence, jazz, live, locomote, manage, mechanical device, motion, move, move back and forth, movement, play, plaything, rhythmicity, shot, socialise [Brit], socialize, stroke, take, take aim, toy, train, travel, wield, work
+Type of: act upon, action, activeness, activity, aim, blow, change, contra danse, contradance, contredanse, country dance, country dancing, direct, displace, go, handle, hang, influence, jazz, live, locomote, manage, mechanical device, motion, move, move back and forth, movement, play, plaything, rhythmicity, shot, socialise [Brit], socialize, sound, stroke, take, take aim, toy, train, travel, wield, work

 Part of: playground, square dance, square dancing